ScaleWeather/floccus/CONTRIBUTE.md

 ## Input checking

 All functions should validate that their inputs are within a reasonable range.
-If values are out of range
+Exact limits have to be specified in the documentation of function.
+If values are out of range function should return `InputError::OutOfRange` along with the name of erronous input.

 ### Constants